arfrie22/arf-535/proposal/final.typ

 = Simulator

-To use the simulator write the assembly in the asm folder under the gui folder.
-The asm requires a `.prog` section and optionally a `.data` section
+To use the simulator write the assembly in the `/asm` folder under the gui folder.
+The asm requires a `.prog` section and optionally a `.data` section.
+If you need the ADCs you can enable them reading from a `.wav` file placed in the `/wav` folder.
+The clock rate is set to 88,200,000 Hz to be a multiple of the normal audio sampling frequency of 44.1 kHz.
+Currently the simulator has no support for writing the DAC to a `.wav` output.

 \
-I will start with the simulator and a very simple assembler.
-Once when they are both in a usable state I will start on the GUI.
-After the GUI shows basic information I would need for the rest of my debugging I will switch back to the assembler and simulator.
-After that I will add more polish to the GUI.
+The panes